-Oliver Stuenkel is nonresident scholar affiliated with the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.
-His research focuses on Latin American politics and foreign policy, emerging powers, as well as China’s and the United States’ role in Latin America.
+Oliver Stuenkel is an associate professor at the School of International Relations at Fundação Getulio Vargas (FGV) in São Paulo, Brazil.
+He is also a nonresident scholar affiliated with the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace and a columnist for Americas Quarterly (AQ) and Estadão.
+His research focuses on Latin American politics and foreign policy, as well as China’s and the United States’ role in Latin America.

 Stuenkel is the author of IBSA: Rise of the Global South (Routlege, 2014), BRICS and the Future of Global Order (Lexington, 2015) and Post-Western World (Polity, 2016), the two latter of which have been translated into Chinese and Portuguese.